yeoman/generator-karma/readme.md

 * `--test-framework=[framework]`

-  Defaults to `mocha`.
-Can be switched for another supported testing framework like `jasmine` or `qunit`.
+  Defaults to `jasmine`.
+Can be switched for another supported testing framework like `mocha` or `qunit`.

 * `--coffee`